A note on the cone conjecture for K3 surfaces in positive characteristic: Introduction

 \section{Introduction}

-Given any $K3$ surface over the complex numbers, it is a theorem of Sterk (based on ideas of Looijenga) that the automorphism group acts on the nef cone of the surface with a rational polyhedral fundamental domain.
+Given any K3 surface over the complex numbers, it is a theorem of Sterk (based on ideas of Looijenga) \cite{sterk} that the automorphism group acts on the nef cone of the surface with a rational polyhedral fundamental domain.
 In this note, we extend these results to characteristic $p>2$.
-In particular, any $K3$ surface in this setting carries only finitely many elliptic pencils, up to the action of the automorphism group, answering a question of A. Kumar to the second author.
+In particular, any K3 surface in this setting carries only finitely many elliptic pencils, up to the action of the automorphism group, answering a question of A. Kumar to the second author.

 We split the problem into three cases, according to the height and Picard number of the surface.
-For $K3$ surfaces of finite height, results of Katsura and van der Geer allow us to lift the surface along with its full Picard group to characteristic $0$.
+For K3 surfaces of finite height, results of Katsura and van der Geer allow us to lift the surface along with its full Picard group to characteristic $0$.
 We can then directly apply Sterk's theorem by a specialization argument.
-For $K3$ surfaces with Picard number $22$, we will use Ogus's supersingular Torelli theorem to reduce the statement to an analogue of Sterk's original theorem.
-Finally, for $K3$ surfaces of infinite height and Picard number less than $22$ (which conjecturally is impossible), we show that there is a deformation to a surface of finite height with the same Picard group and argue as in the first case.
+For K3 surfaces with Picard number $22$, we will use Ogus's supersingular Torelli theorem to reduce the statement to an analogue of Sterk's original theorem.
+At this stage, thanks to recent proofs of the Tate conjecture \cite{charles-tate, charles-tate-erratum, charles-tate-zarhin, mp-tate, mpw-tate, maulik-tate}, we could be done.
+However, there is a simpler deformation-theoretic argument for dealing with Artin-supersingular K3s of Picard number less than $22$ that does not assume the Tate conjecture for supersingular K3 surfaces.
+We include this argument here in Section \ref{S:violation} in case it proves useful for other purposes.

 These results are almost certainly known to experts in the field, but they appear to have escaped appearing in the literature.
 In characteristic $0$, Sterk's theorem is a special case of the cone conjecture of Morrison-Kawamata, predicting such behavior for all smooth projective varieties with numerically trivial canonical bundle.
 We refer the reader to \cite{totaro2} for a beautiful survey of the history and known results.
 While the authors are optimistic that several of Totaro's more general results \cite{totaro} should extend using the methods here, higher-dimensional results remain mysterious even in characteristic $0$.